preetmodh/Insta-Bomber/README.md

 # insta-bomber
-This application let message people on instagram number of times
+This application let's spam messages people on instagram any number of times